Cptmick/stacker-game/README.md

 # stacker-game
-My atemt at buildign a stacker arcade game
+My atempt at building a stacker arcade game